 The photography and direction emphasize the beauty and exotic charm all around Sira.
 They also emphasize how Sira’s own glamour and beauty helped her reach her goals.
 Her power over men (and possibly women) was lovingly explored.

 The high fashion garments that Sira wears and creates for her clients are lovely to see.
 The settings in Madrid, Lisbon, Tangiers and Tétouan are rich and lush.
 Locations in Morocco especially are beautifully chosen.
 The details of life in the late 1930s and early 1940s are authentically captured.
-The Spanish seem to have many more period vehicles than American filmmakers.
-There were dozens of them.

 The piano theme music and the orchestral score for the series were well done, but I must comment on the jazz clubs.
 Many scenes in the series took place in clubs with swinging jazz bands.
 Each of the bands earned a long look from the camera.